Make Ludington MI your Next Getaway

 Lighthouse tours with friendly, knowledgeable guides are highly recommended.
 The kids left with a newfound love of lighthouse history and enjoyed climbing to the top.

-Call (231) 845-7417 to check operational status before heading out – tours are held when weather cooperates and staff is in place.
+Call (231) 845-7417 or go online to check operational status before heading out – tours are held when weather cooperates and staff is in place.

 Take Sculpture Selfies, Watch the SS Badger & Conquer the Playground